Shop Hours: Mon 8a-8p |Tues 8a-8p | Wed 8a-8p Thurs 8a-8p | Fri 8a-7p | Sat 10a-5p | Su 1p-5p

 Assignment: 10 ways of combining your fibers into textile materials and tectonic structures and techniques.

 Nov.
-20 Presentation of your fiber exercises due.
-Discussion of second set of readings.
+19 Presentation of your fiber exercises due.
+Discussion of third set of readings.
 Discussion of ways of manipulating the “fibers” into a “textile.
-Assignments due: Completion of your 10 ways of combining your fibers into textile materials and tectonic structures and techniques.
-Discussion of 2nd set of readings.

 Dec.
-4 Discussion of structures, tectonics, ways of supporting the textile, ways of making the textile more interesting.
+3 In process critique and discussion of structures, tectonics, ways of supporting the textile, ways of making the textile more interesting.